 ADOS of Camp and Schools

 I currently work at BKC as an ADOS of Camp and Schools.
 Our camp is located 95km in the countryside and we hold sessions for children aged 7-17 all year round.
 My roles involve teaching and management duties.
 I teach a variety of classes from children to adults and exams.
-I'm currently finishing a course in the IH Certificate in Advanced Methodology and plan to take the Cambridge DELTA next year.
+I have just completed another course for the IH Certificate in Advanced Methodology and am currently taking the Cambridge DELTA.